SATYADUTTMS435/FPGA-24Hr-Digital-Clock/README.md

 ##  Introduction

+ Lab workshop on FPGA Architecture and Programming using Verilog HDL by NIELIT Calicut in association with ARM and NPTEL.

 This project implements a fully synthesizable **24-hour digital clock** using Verilog HDL and deploys it on a **Xilinx Artix-7 FPGA (xc7a100t)**.

 The design follows a modular synchronous architecture consisting of seconds, minutes, and hours counters.
 The system converts the 100 MHz onboard clock into a 1 Hz timing signal and maintains time in 24-hour format (00:00:00 → 23:59:59).